mdn/content/files/en-us/mdn/tools/kumascript/index.md

 - A way to reuse and localize content that appears repeatedly between documents (e.g., compatibility labels, section navigation, warning banners).
 - A way to build documents out of content pulled from other documents.
-- A way to fetch and include content from other web sites and services (e.g., Bugzilla).
+- A way to fetch and include content from other websites and services (e.g., Bugzilla).

 ### What KumaScript is not